AdobeDocs/audience-manager.en/help/using/overview/data-security-and-privacy/aam-iab-plugin.md

 The use case is described in the image and in the steps below.
 Start from the left of the image:

 1. Your user is served an impression via an ad server.
-This translates into a pixel call to our Data Collection Servers (DCS).
+This translates into a [pixel call](../../integration/media-data-integration/impression-data-pixels.md) to our Data Collection Servers (DCS).
 2. Audience Manager checks whether the GDPR flag applies.
-If it doesn't, Audience Manager stores the data passed in macro variables in pixel calls.
+If it doesn't, Audience Manager stores the data passed in the `gdpr` and `gdpr_consent` variables in pixel calls.
-3. If the consent string is present and it contains the required permissions, Audience Manager stores the data passed in macro variables in pixel calls.
+3. If the consent string is present and it contains the required permissions, Audience Manager stores the data passed in the `gdpr` and `gdpr_consent` variables in pixel calls.
-4. If the consent string is missing or lacks the required permissions, Audience Manager drops the data passed in macro variables in pixel calls.
+4. If the consent string is missing or lacks the required permissions, Audience Manager drops the data passed in the `gdpr` and `gdpr_consent` variables in pixel calls.

 ![Advertiser Use Case](assets/advertiser-use-case.png)

 ## Activation partners that support IAB TCF {#aam-activation-partners}

-The Audience Manager Plug-in for IAB TCF enables you to forward the IAB TCF consent string to activation partners while respecting users’ privacy choices.
+The Audience Manager Plug-in for IAB TCF enables you to forward the IAB TC string to activation partners while respecting users’ privacy choices.
 For information on which activation partners support IAB TCF, refer to our [list of device-based destinations](/help/using/features/destinations/device-based-destinations-list.md).

 ## Appending Consent to URLs sent to URL Destinations

-The Audience Manager integration with IAB TCF v2.0 supports the appending of consent to information sent to URL destinations that are integrated with IAB.
+The Audience Manager integration with IAB TCF v2.0 supports the appending of consent to information sent to [URL destinations](../../features/destinations/create-url-destination.md) that are integrated with IAB.
 However, this process is not done automatically by Audience Manager, to avoid breaking specific URL formats.

-Customers who wish to append consent to data sent to URL destinations must manually add the `${GDPR}` and `${GDPR_CONSENT_XXXX}` macros to their URL format.
+Customers who wish to append consent to data sent to URL destinations must manually add the `${GDPR}` and `${GDPR_CONSENT_XXXX}` macros to their URL format, replacing `XXXX` with the destination partner ID.

 Example: `http://yourdomain.com?gdpr=${GDPR}&gdpr_consent=${GDPR_CONSENT_1234}`.